 Hidden Costs of Plastic

-- Waste disposal — plastic waste often incurs higher disposal fees than compostable alternatives
+- Waste disposal — plastic waste incurs higher disposal fees

-- Brand damage — consumer surveys consistently show that single-use plastic negatively impacts brand perception
+- Brand damage — single-use plastic negatively impacts brand perception

 The Verdict